-Therapy, however, is not magic.
-It is a process.
-It requires commitment, work, patience, and perseverance.
+Therapy does not provide instantaneous, magical results.
+It is a process that requires commitment, work, patience, and perseverance.
 It is a process of healing that takes place as I journey together with you, where you begin to trust the therapeutic relationship you have with me, and where I help you to feel safe, validated, heard, and seen.
 The rewards are great as you come to see yourself, your relationships, and your life in fulfilling and meaningful ways!

 Duration and Frequency of Therapy

 Your journey with me will begin with an intake session of either 75 minutes (for individuals) or 100 minutes (for couple or family sessions).
 During the intake, I will assess the context of your specific concerns and provide recommendations and suggestions.
 Should you choose to work with me after the intake session; subsequent sessions will run for 50 minutes (individuals) or 75 minutes (couple and family sessions) where I would work with you to develop your treatment goals.
 Sessions that go longer than 75 minutes may be pro-rated.
 The length of treatment or number of sessions needed to work towards therapy goals may differ according to varying factors and needs.

 English, Bahasa Melayu, Tamil

 Click here to return to Rekindle Clinicians page.